Gymnasiast/everything-must-die/README.md

-# everything-must-die
+# "My mother didn't hug me as a child, so everything must DIE" pack

-A collection of features for players whose parents never hugged them.
+A collection of features to allow even more gross violations of the Geneva conventions.